yegor256/dynamo-archive/README.md

 }
 ```

-Where `019644334823` if your AWS account number, `us-east-1` is region,
+Where `019644334823` if your AWS account number, `us-east-1` is AWS region,
-and `test` is the name of Dynamo table.
+and `test` is the name of your Dynamo DB table.

 Run it first without arguments and read the output: